Exporting roots and tubers to Europe

-- Read the tips for doing business with European buyers on the CBI market intelligence platform and about the competition on the European fresh fruit and vegetables market in general.
+- Read the tips for doing business with European buyers on the CBI market intelligence platform.

 High threshold to enter a niche market

 For cassava, yam and similar roots and tubers, the quantities sold per store are usually small.
 Nevertheless, entering the European market can be a big hurdle for many companies because of certification and meeting both legal and non-legal requirements.

 When supplying indirectly a larger retail organization, your importer will require a significant volume of uniform quality and on a tight schedule.
 You are not in a position to argue about the rules of the game.

 A specialised (ethnic or exotic food) importer may buy smaller quantities or lesser-known varieties.

 - Make sure your product can compete with the quality produce of other suppliers: Optimize your production and logistical processes, apply good agricultural practices and maintain focus on the Maximum Residue Levels (MRLs).

 - Find an experienced buyer that has a convincing track record of marketing your specific product.

 Exotic roots and tubers as an alternative to traditional foods

 European diets and meals are often based on (white) potatoes, rice and wheat (bread, pasta).
 Sweet potatoes are becoming increasingly popular as an alternative for these starchy products.
 Although fresh cassava, yam and similar exotic roots and tubers are not an everyday product for Europeans, they can be a welcome addition to regular products in the same way as sweet potatoes.

 - Use storytelling (e.g. show its origin and producer), novel packaging and premium quality as methods for setting your product apart.